pbiering/ReelBoxNG/README.md

 ### share/vdr

 - recording-hooks/20_easyvdr-led.custom: hook script to control the recording LED and (upcoming in VDR > 2.5.1) standby LED in case of editing/copying

+## Further information

+### Required plugins

+## mcli

+- Use 0.9.7 or newer from https://github.com/vdr-projects/vdr-plugin-mcli

+## graphlcd

+- ReelBox skin will be hopefully integrated in next release (1.0.3), for now: https://github.com/vdr-projects/vdr-plugin-graphlcd/pull/4
+- Select "st7565r-reel" as driver